Line of Actual Control: Clarification of the LAC

 In article 10 of the 1996 border agreement, both sides agreed to the exchange of maps to help clarify the alignment of the LAC.
 It was only in 2001 when the first in-depth discussion would take place with regard to the central/middle sectors.
 Maps of Sikkim were exchanged, resulting in the "Memorandum on Expanding Border Trade".
 However the process of exchange of maps soon collapsed in 2002–2003 when other sectors were brought up.
 Shivshankar Menon writes that a drawback of the process of exchanging maps as a starting point to clarify the LAC was that it gave both sides an "incentive to exaggerate their claims of where the LAC lay".

-On 30 July 2020, the Chinese Ambassador to India stated that China was not in favour of clarifying the LAC anymore as it would create new disputes.
+On 30 July 2020, the Chinese Ambassador to India Sun Weidong stated that China was not in favour of clarifying the LAC anymore as it would create new disputes.
 Similar viewpoints have been aired in India that China will keep the boundary dispute alive for as long as it can be used against India.
 On the other hand, there have been voices which say that clarifying the LAC would be beneficial for both countries.